What this page says

 Services to Adults with Developmental Disabilities (STADD) offers Navigator services for transitioning youth and their families in 116 communities across B.C.
 If you live in one of these communities, you can request the services of a STADD Navigator once you have been confirmed as eligible for CLBC services.
 Learn more about STADD Navigators.

-After your 17th birthday, you and your family members will need to:
+After you complete the CLBC Welcome Workshop series, you and your family members may decide to:

-The facilitator will record this information and submit a Request for Services for CLBC funded services for in the future (for when the youth is an adult).
-Please see Information for Families on Requesting CLBC Services.
+- If you want to request CLBC services, you can share your Personal Summary with your facilitator.
+Your facilitator will gather information from you about your life now and the kinds of supports that you might need.
+The facilitator will record this information, and submit a Request for Services (for when the youth is an adult).
+Please see Information for Families on Getting CLBC Services.

 The ages provided above are suggested guidelines but sometimes people do not start the process until later.
 Once you begin the process, a CLBC facilitator can provide you with information about the next steps that are needed for your situation.